GalaluddinOwais/The-Evolving-Green-Thing/README.md

 ### Hack Two-Factor Authentication

-The goal is to get as close as possible to the openings and beyond
+The goal is to get the free ball as close as possible to the openings and beyond before a specific time period elapses

 (The learning process was executed for each openings situation at a time)